KHP-Informatics/DNAscan/README.md

 ##### Download Annovar

+A more complete documentation about how to set up and use annovar can be found [here](http://annovar.openbioinformatics.org/en/latest/).
+However, in the following, some brief instructions about how to get annovar and the nececcary databases to use DNAscan annotation.

 The latest version of ANNOVAR (2017Jul16) can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).

 After you have downloaded Annovar: